-SUSTAINABLE SPORT & EVENTS OPEN MODULE WRAP UP
+SUSTAINABLE SPORT & EVENTS OPEN MODULE

 The AISTS SSE Open Module came to a completion last week after two days of presentations, lectures and panel discussions from the leading experts in sustainability.